 To live in a place like that was always a challenge.
-My daughter ended up in New York right after college in 2010 .
+My daughter ended up in New York right after college in 2010.
 Got a job, found an apartment, found friends.
 Didn’t like her job – found another one, and changed it.
 Didn’t like small place with four other roommates – looked for and found a bigger place.
 Worked hard, quite often after hours.
-Learned how the big city system works and how to use it.
-She experienced two nor’easters and even complete blackout during Sandy.
-Filled bathtub with water, had enough power in flashlights and may be a glass of wine or two .
+Learned how the big-city system works and how to use it.
+She experienced two nor’easters, and even a complete blackout during Sandy.
+Filled bathtub with water, had enough power for flashlights, and may be a glass of wine or two.
 No whining, no complaining and no “I am coming back home” stuff.

 Now, six years after making home in New York, she is due for another promotion and another raise.
-In the meantime she is raking frequent miles flying between East and West coasts and teaching the other guys in her native California about media marketing.
+Meanwhile, she is raking frequent miles flying between the East and West coasts and teaching the other guys in her native California about media marketing.

 I have a friend with whom I attended music school in Warsaw.
-She ended up in New York playing violin for New York Philharmonic as a one of the first women violinists.
+She ended up in New York playing violin for the New York Philharmonic as a one of the first women violinists.
 It was some forty years ago.
-For the chair in the orchestra she had to compete with other more then qualified performers and she won.
-She was asked to play a complicated composition a vista and she nailed it.
-A very big deal and I commend her for it.
-She recently retired and New York is her home.
+For the chair in the orchestra, she had to compete with other more than qualified performers, and she won.
+She was asked to play a complicated composition, a vista, and she nailed it.
+A huge deal and I commend her for it.
+She recently retired, and New York is her home.
 I am sure she wouldn’t change her place for anything and to anywhere in the world.
-For me however New York is a perfect town to visit, enjoy the best city has to offer and then go home, to a slower and more quiet pace.
+For me, however, New York is a perfect town to visit, enjoy the best the city has to offer and then go home, to a slower and more quiet pace.

-Having said so, I think New York is a ideal place for young people with all the social interactions, tar beach parties, meeting your friends while walking on the streets of Manhattan, ever changing scenery and dizzying pace of life.
+Having said so, I think New York is an ideal place for young people with all the social interactions, tar beach parties, meeting your friends while walking on the streets of Manhattan, ever-changing scenery and dizzying pace of life.

-As for a lack of sleep – City doesn’t sleep anyway.
+As for a lack of sleep – the city doesn’t sleep anyway.
 One will sleep when old.
 Or dead.

-It is six years and since Megan came to New York and she did what many others couldn’t.
+It is six years and since Megan came to New York, and she did what many others couldn’t.
 She stayed there, supported herself and enjoyed the best things the place has to offer.
 I admire her for that.
 You go girl!
-Can’t wait till next beach family reunion to hear the latest and what’s next.
+Can’t wait until the next beach family reunion to hear the latest and what’s next.

 As for money: